 Hawaii senior citizens in need of living assistance reside in adult residential care homes, nursing homes, assisted living facilities or community care foster family homes.

 These facilities employ large staffs.
 Nursing homes and other long-term care facilities maintain a high duty to supervise their activities.
-Like children elderly suffering from alzheimers or dementia need constant supervision like children.
+Like children, elderly suffering from alzheimers or dementia need constant supervision.

-Negligent supervision of the elderly comes in these forms.
+Negligent supervision of the elderly may come in these forms:

-Negligent supervision of work place employees occur under these circumstances.
+Negligent supervision of work place employees could occur under these circumstances:

 Negligent security cases differ due to the many types of acts and situations the law considers negligent.
 Proving negligent security liability involves these steps.